 At the outbreak of the Civil War, the bulk of the regiment transferred east.
 On August 3, 1861, the Dragoons were re-designated the 2nd United States Cavalry.
 Brigaded with other Regular cavalry regiments and at times volunteers, the regiment fought in the campaigns of the Army of the Potomac.

 One of the Second’s hardest engagements came at Brandy Station on June 9, 1863.
 That morning, General Alfred Pleasonton, who as a lieutenant participated in May’s charge at Resaca de la Palma, directed his cavalry corps across the Rappahannock to engage Confederate cavalry under Maj.
 Gen. Jeb Stuart near Culpeper Court House.
 As part of General John Buford’s command and under the direction of Capt.
 Wesley Merritt, the 2nd U.S. splashed across Beverly Ford in the opening phase of the engagement.
 Like Pleasonton, Buford was also an old Second Dragoon and had served as the regiment’s quartermaster on the Mormon Expedition.
 Buford moved to high ground overlooking the ford on the farm of Richard Cunningham.
 For much of the morning and afternoon, Merritt and his troopers engaged General W.H.F.
 “Rooney” Lee’s brigade for control of a stonewall which separated Cunningham’s property and that of Dr. Daniel Green.
 When Lee was forced to withdraw due to Union threat in the Confederate rear, the regiment, along with the Reserve Brigade followed and engaged the enemy horsemen along Yew Ridge.
 During the action, Merritt personal engaged in a duel with Lee.
 After fourteen hours of fighting, Pleasonton elected to withdraw back across the Rappahannock.
-The Civil War Trust has preserved over 2,100 acres at Brandy Station.
+The American Battlefield Trust has preserved over 2,100 acres at Brandy Station.